 Is It A Water Leak Under Your Car?
 Or Something Else?

-Even motor oil and transmission fluid could look like water in the shadow underneath a car.
+Even engine oil and transmission fluid could look like liquid in the faint shadow underneath a car.

-Before moving your car, try to get a clear idea of where the liquid comes from.
+Before moving your car, try to get an exact idea of where the liquid comes from.
 Is it the front or the back?
-Near a particular side or directly in the center?
+Near a specific side or directly in the middle?

 The next thing you should do, if possible, is moving your car for a closer look at the liquid.
 You’ll probably be able to see whether it’s water (or water plus an additive) or something else.